hemingchen/CarND-Capstone-Traffic-Light-Detection/README.md

 Open and execute all cells in notebook `object_detection_tutorial.ipynb`.

 It should not report any error.
-In the last cell, you should be able to see object detection results with test images.
+In the last cell, you should be able to see object detection results on test images.